VijayRod/demo/container-storage/logs/vm-sku.md

 ```
-# See the section on dedicated host and ppg
+# See the sections on dedicated host and ppg
 ```

 - https://azure.microsoft.com/en-us/explore/global-infrastructure/products-by-region/